Key Takeaways

 Optimize your payment and coverage structure

-Before comparing providers, get clear on your risk profile and what contracts or clients may require of you.
+Clarify your risk profile and any coverage requirements from contracts or clients before comparing providers.
 Oregon businesses working with port authorities, timber operations or municipal agencies often need to meet specific coverage thresholds.
+Questions to confirm before shopping:

-• Do any contracts or clients require more than the standard policy limits?
+• Do any contracts or clients require limits above the standard $1 million per occurrence/$2 million aggregate?

 • Do you hire seasonal workers for harvest, tourism or storm cleanup who need coverage under your policy?

-• Would paying annually instead of monthly lower your total premium?
+• Would paying annually instead of monthly reduce your total premium?

-• Can you afford a higher deductible in exchange for lower monthly costs?
+• Can you take on a higher deductible in exchange for a lower premium?

-Most Oregon small businesses start with $1 million/$2 million limits, though a demolition contractor in Multnomah County likely needs higher coverage.
-If you're unsure about how much general liability coverage you need, base your decision on your highest-risk contracts and largest potential claims.
-Once you've set your limits, decide whether annual payments or a higher deductible fits your cash flow, then lock in both your coverage and payment structure before moving to provider comparisons.
+A demolition contractor in Multnomah County likely needs higher limits than the state baseline.
+If you're unsure about how much general liability coverage you need, anchor the decision to your highest-risk contracts and largest potential claims.
+Lock in coverage limits and payment structure before moving to provider comparisons.

 2. 2